tmullender/egis-eh570/README.md

 ## Scripts

-+ analyseSensorCapture.py -> loops through all the frames, prints all the unique requests and generates all the images as [Plain PGM](http://netpbm.sourceforge.net/doc/pgm.html)s
++ analyseSensorCapture.py -> loops through all the frames, prints all the unique requests and generates all the images as [Plain PGM](http://netpbm.sourceforge.net/doc/pgm.html)s and [BMP](https://en.wikipedia.org/wiki/BMP_file_format)s
 + generatePGM.sh -> A crude script to generate a single PGM from a single frame to allow playing with image sizes

 ## Demo